curiositycasualty/chef-acceptance/README.md

  * continue refactoring env vars usage
  * some actions should be able to accept a string value or a factory object
  * refactor shared app objects like modals and the grid canvas objects
+ * improve window handlers
+ * figure out best approach to preloading all page objects for each spec